JShull/GAME395_Unity/Docs/Syllabus.md

 * Increased Confidence within Deployment from Unity3D
 * Understand the Unity3D educational pathways and Unity3D software model
 * Understand data standards and interoperability
-* Understand Unity3D audio systems and build confidence in recording and/or using your own effects
+* Understand high level Unity3D systems
-* Understand the fundamentals of spatial computing, mixed reality, and how they intersect with real-time production
 * Familiarity with program design patterns and not reinventing the wheel

 ***